HTTP API

 Template storage

 Templates are your documents' base design.
-It will include static and dynamic content thanks to Carbone tags {d.value}.
+They will include static and dynamic content thanks to Carbone tags {d.value}.
 The Cloud subscription gives access to a storage space to store all your templates and identify them with a template ID.

 Learn more about your template storage on the help center.